shravan97/PyRDF/README.md

 ![sample_computational_graph](images/pyrdf_sample_graph.jpg)

 #### Step 5 : Get and display the results
-After you define all the operations, execution will not happen until you make a method call on a `Proxy` object.
+After you define all the operations, execution will not happen until you make a method call on the result of an action, which is implemented by a `Proxy` object.
 Note that all actions return a `Proxy` object as opposed to a `Node` object for transformations.
 For example :
 ```python
 import PyRDF